quarens36/quarens/index.md

 ---
-title: Epistemic Doodies
+title: quarens
 ---

-These are my assorted thoughts and notes, some half-baked.
+Faith seeking understanding ("Fides quaerens intellectum") -- or, really, a spot where I collect my (sometimes half-baked) thoughts and notes for later reference.